 Since the new Hong Kong to Macau bridge opened, Macau has become even easier to access from Hong Kong.
 Taking a day trip to Macau from Hong Kong is popular and there are lots of free things to do in Macau to keep costs low.

 However, there are so many places to visit in Macau, I’d highly recommend allowing a few days to explore.
 So grab one of our Macau itineraries, book yourself a room and start planning your trip to Macau.

-Here are some budget hotel in Macau to help keep costs down but if you’re looking for more luxurious digs here’s our ultimate list of where to stay in Macau.
+Here are some budget hotels in Macau to help keep costs down but if you’re looking for more luxurious digs here’s our ultimate list of where to stay in Macau.

 - Best time to travel to Macau on a budget

 - 12 Budget Hotels in Macau

 Best time to travel to Macau on a budget

 Spring is the best time to travel to Macau if you’re on a budget, as summer is usually the holiday season.

 Hotels are slightly more affordable in spring, but overall, but don’t expect bargain basement prices during any specific season as Macau is always busy with tourists who want a taste in gambling and the culture all year round, thanks to its subtropical climate.

 The good news is that many scenic spots in Macau are free, including the famous Ruins of St. Paul, St Dominic’s Church and A-Ma Temple.

 12 Budget Hotels in Macau